nsidc/pmesdr/README.md

    epoch time so that this assumption and hardcoded epoch can be removed from `meas_meta_setup`.

+2. Nearly all of the differences across input swath data producers and formats are encapsulated and handled in the `gsx` Adaptor strategies, with the exception of the handling of A- and B-scans for the AMSR sensors.
+AMSR input channels for 89 GHz measurements are split into separate variables for A- and B-scans, and need to be merged into a `.setup` file for the complete channel to be processed correctly by `meas_meta_sir`.
+This is handled in `meas_meta_setup`, which merges input from seperate A- and B-channels into a single output `.setup` file.

+3. The `gsx` Adaptor strategies were originally written to handle AMSR-E input data from Remote Sensing Systems (RSS).
+RSS recommended that the first 14 measurements in every scan be omitted.
+This was handled in the original processing with the variable CETB_AMSRE_FIRST_MEASUREMENT, which was set in cetb.h.
+Current processing is using AMSR-E data from L1C files, which is not subject to the same restriction in the first 14 measurements.
+The current value is hardcoded to 0, but the logic should be changed to check the input source in the gsx file and set the value accordingly.

-2. `udunits` TBD issues related to negative hours v2.2.25 is required, v2.2.28 is broken; and an issue has been opened with Unidata
+4. `udunits` TBD issues related to negative hours v2.2.25 is required, v2.2.28 is broken; and an issue has been opened with Unidata

-3. `udunits` TBD issues with 60 seconds vs rolling to next level
+5. `udunits` TBD issues with 60 seconds vs rolling to next level

 ## Operational Instructions